mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/extensibility.md

 ### 1.2 Pluggable Widgets {#custom-widgets}

 You can extend the [front-end](../app-capabilities/front-end) of your Mendix applications by building custom widgets based on JavaScript or TypeScript.
-See [pluggable widgets](../app-capabilities/front-end#pluggable-widgets) for more inforamtion.
+For more information, see the [Pluggable Widgets](../app-capabilities/front-end#pluggable-widgets) section of *Front-End*.

 ### 1.3 Pluggable Actions {#custom-action}

-For building custom application logic, Mendix enables developers do build customs nanofow actions.
-These pluggable nanoflow actions — called JavaScript actions in Studio Pro — can be used to leverage device capabilities or perform any type of logic in the client.
-For more information see: [Pluggable nanoflow actions](../app-capabilities/front-end#pluggable-widgets)
+For creating custom application logic, Mendix enables developers to build customs nanofow actions.
+These pluggable nanoflow actions (which are called JavaScript actions in Studio Pro) can be used to leverage device capabilities or perform any type of logic in the client.
+For more information, see the [Pluggable Nanoflow Actions](../app-capabilities/front-end#pluggable-widgets) section of *Front-End*.

 ### 1.4 Java Request Handlers